lucasmaystre/choix/docs/data.rst

    [i, j]

-By convention, the first element of the list represents the item which *wins*, and the second element the item which *loses*.
+By convention, the first element of the list represents the item which wins, and the second element the item which loses.

-The statistical model that ``choix`` postulates for pairwise-comparison data is usually known as the *Bradley–Terry model*.
+The statistical model that ``choix`` postulates for pairwise-comparison data is usually known as the *Bradley–Terry* model.
 Given parameters :math:`\theta_1, \ldots, \theta_n`, and two items :math:`i` and :math:`j`, the probability of the outcome :math:`i \succ j` is